idlesign/django-oauthost/README.rst

 *django-oauthost is a reusable application for Django, introducing OAuth2 server.*

-It allows to guard your applications views with OAuth 2.0 in quite a trivial way.
+It allows to guard your application views with OAuth 2.0 in quite a trivial way.

 1. Register your client using Django Admin or API::